learn-co-curriculum/react-hooks-data-fetching/README.md

 export default App;
 ```

+React includes a [similar example of this pattern][react ajax] in their FAQs,
+since it's a pretty common problem for single page applications.

+In the code above, we start with an empty array in state for `peopleInSpace`.
+When the component is first rendered to the DOM, it will just display an empty
+`<div>`, since we have no elements in the `peopleInSpace` array.

-In the code above, after the `App` component has been rendered to the DOM, a
+**After** the `App` component has been rendered to the DOM, the `useEffect`
-`fetch` is called to an API.
-Once data is returned from the API, the simplest
+callback runs, and `fetch` initiates a network request to an API.
+Once data is
-way to store some or all of it is to put it in state.

-If you have JSX content reliant on that state information, when
-`setPeopleInSpace` is called and the component re-renders, the content will
-appear.
+returned from the API, we update React's internal state with that data, which
+tells React to re-render our component.
+After the component re-renders, new
+content will appear in the `<div>` based on the `peopleInSpace` array.

 Placing `fetch` in a `useEffect` with an empty dependencies array is ideal for
 data that you need immediately when a user visits your website or uses your app.